darklab8/infra/README.md

 - For infra specific applications (monitoring stuff for example)
 - and for reusable modules/infra templates for reusage in other repositories

-# links to projects running here:
+# links to projects here:

 | Link                                                                     | Running | Logo                                                                                                                                                   | Description                                          |